 After college, I started designing mobile communications modules for the Army.
 From there, I went to work on flight simulators.
 I learned that when they monitored Navy pilots after the Vietnam War, one of the scariest things for the pilots to do was land a plane at night on an aircraft carrier.
 My engineering partner at the time [on that job] was a bodybuilder, and he couldn’t fit into the plane’s cockpit, but I could.
 So, I performed the pilot functions and did the engineering testing for the avionics of the flight simulator.
 I never learned formally how to fly – I just knew friends with planes and worked with flight simulators.
 I guess if you practice anything enough, you can eventually do it.
 The Navy pilots were impressed with my flying (laughs).

-You saw the Columbia Space Shuttle being built and then launched in 1981.
+You saw the Columbia Space Shuttle being built and then launched on April 12, 1981.
 What was that like?

 I was totally intrigued by Columbia.
 I was working at Cape Canaveral and would frequently visit Kennedy Space Center for lunch and watch them build the shuttle.
 I had a friend and coworker who had a Cessna and one day, we flew across restricted air space while Columbia was sitting on the pad.
 I definitely would not do that today – I would get shot down (laughs).
 I saw the launch in person and it was the most patriotic I’ve ever felt in my life.
 You’re an American citizen and this is America at its best as you’re watching this thing take off.
 It was breathtaking.